 Let’s take a look.

-After taking a look at these ingredients, I had a few very basic questions for Usana:
+After taking a look at some of the ingredients used in Usana products, I had a few very basic questions for Usana:

 “Is it what?”